 The IRB tries to be as flexible as possible and reviews each project as a separate case.
 The IRB sees its role as primarily educational and facilitating, and encourages consultation at all stages of the research process.
 The IRB’s role is not to determine the reliability of the proposed research, the merits of the research nor the possible contribution of the research to scholarship.
 The IRB’s purpose is to evaluate the project to ensure compliance within ethical standards related to informed consent, confidentiality of data collected and disseminated, and potential risk to the participants.

 To gain IRB approval, please complete the Research Request Form found on this website.
-Please see the Human Subject Decision Charts to determine where you project should be categorized and complete that form.
-Submit all forms and attachments to the IRB Chairperson, Bradley Wingert.
-Feel free to contact Bradley or any committee member should you have a question about the process.
+Please see the Human Subject Decision Charts to determine where your project should be categorized and complete that form.
+Submit all forms and attachments to the IRB Chairperson, Dr. Fabio Escobar.
+Feel free to contact Fabio or any committee member should you have a question about the process.

 Fabio Escobar, Ph.D., Assistant Vice President of Academic Affairs (Chairperson)

 Daniel Kish, Community Member